moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Same as in the corresponding Subscribe

-* StartGroup: LatestGroup as determined for the SUBSCRIBE minus PreviousGroups from the JOIN
+* StartGroup: LatestGroup as determined for the Subscribe minus Previous Groupe Count from the Joining Fetch

 * StartObject: Always 0